Margaret Bannerman

 Margaret Bannerman (born Marguerite Grand; December 15, 1896 – June 14, 1976) was a Canadian actress.
-She is known for her work in the English films The Gay Lord Quex, Lady Audley's Secret and Hindle Wakes.
+She is known for her work in the British films The Gay Lord Quex, Lady Audley's Secret and Hindle Wakes.
 She had a successful career on stage, appearing in revues and light comedy.

 Early life

 Bannerman was born in Toronto, Ontario on December 15, 1896 to parents Charles Grand and Margaret Hurst.
 She attended Bishop Strachan School in Toronto, then the Mount Saint Vincent Academy in Halifax, Nova Scotia.
 The family moved to England at the outbreak of World War I.